francobrunoc/juca-lite-vite/README.md

 # Deploy frontend (web)
 $ amplify init
 $ amplify add auth
+# When Amplify asks about using existing project configuration select "No" and change "Build Command" and "Start Command" to "pnpm run build" and "pnpm run preview"
 $ amplify push
 $ amplify add hosting
 $ pnpm i